POLYANNA

 Whale Radar

-Whale Radar surfaces large Polymarket fills from high-signal wallets.
+Whale Radar surfaces large Polymarket filled orders from high-signal wallets.
 It is designed to show that meaningful flow is happening without leaking raw wallet identity to public or free clients.

 What Qualifies#

-A Whale Radar alert starts from a single large fill.
-The scanner checks whether the maker or taker wallet is currently represented on qualifying leaderboards such as Copyable Traders or Most Consistent, applies the wallet opt-out filter, enriches the fill with market metadata, and then stores the alert for serving, notifications, and tearsheet generation.
+A Whale Radar alert starts from a single large filled order.
+The scanner checks whether the maker or taker wallet is currently represented on qualifying leaderboards such as Copyable Traders or Most Consistent, applies the wallet opt-out filter, enriches the filled order with market metadata, and then stores the alert for serving, notifications, and tearsheet generation.

 The alert describes the on-chain trade as a fact: market, side, direction, size, price, and time.
 Polyanna does not speculate about why a trader made a move.